 After gunnery school, my new wife and I headed off to Hahn Germany.
-Flying the Hun around Europe and North Africa was my job, but a “perk” of the assignment allowed Carolyn and I to ski almost every major resort in the Alps.
+Flying the Hun around Europe and North Africa was my job, but a “perk” of the assignment allowed Carolyn and me to ski at almost every major resort in the Alps.
 Then in Feb.
-1968 with a brand-new son I was assigned to PHU CAT AB, South Vietnam, where I flew 238 combat missions in the F-100.
+1968 with a brand-new son, I was assigned to PHU CAT AB, South Vietnam, where I flew 238 combat missions in the F-100.

 The Man …

 I am a 1st generation American, and like my father, who came to this country from Italy, I love being an American.
 My Grandfather fought on the side of the Allies in WW I.

 When the war was over, he ended up in France, was offered US citizenship, and boarded a ship to New York.
 After a year he earned enough money working in a coal mine to bring his wife and two sons to the U.S.